camialviar/CanYouHearMeNow/README.md

 # CanYouHearMeNow
 This repository contains the code and datasets for the paper "Can you hear me now?
 Interpersonal coordination during remote communication using Zoom".
+The "Datasets" folder contains the spectral functions for the online and in person conversations, and also the file with the noise information.
+If you are interested in the raw data or have any questions, please email Camila Alviar at malviarguzman@ucmerced.edu.